-What does a typical sun repair program look like?
+What does a typical sun repair program look like for one of your clients?

-It depends on the skin type.
+It depends on their skin type.
 With a lighter skinned person I start with a chemical peel.
-For people with minimal sun damage this it the most cost effective treatment and can take care of all the sun damage.
-Typically I will do three chemical peels and three IPL’s.
+For people with minimal sun damage a chemical peel is the most cost effective treatment and it is capable of taking care of all the sun damage.
+For someone with more sun damage I may do three chemical peels and three laser treatments.

 What is a chemical peel?